Royal Institute of Technology

 We seek to understand how these natural materials provide the wide range of functionalities they exhibit in our body.
 We then engineer new materials that mimic or enhance these functionalities.

 We are particularly fascinated by the MUCIN biopolymers.
 Mucins are glycoproteins (~40% protein, ~60% sugars) that form the mucus gels.
-A better understanding how mucins work is key to address the many mucus-related diseases, including cystic fibrosis and inflammatory bowel diseases.
+A better understanding of how mucins work is key to address the many mucus-related diseases, including cystic fibrosis and inflammatory bowel diseases.

 The mucins covering our epithelium hydrate, lubricate, protect, and modulate cell behaviors (see our outreach page to learn more about mucins).
 As such, mucins may also become reference biopolymers for new generations of functional biomaterials.

 We can harvest mucins from animal secretions or tissues including humans saliva, snails slime, pig stomachs, jellyfish, and many others.

 I hold a PhD from the University of Montpellier, where I worked with Prof Catherine Picart on layer-by-layer assembly of biopolymer for the delivery of growth factors.
 I started working with mucin biopolymers during a postdoctoral appointment at the Massachusetts Institute of Technology (Cambridge, USA) under the guidance of Prof Katharina Ribbeck.
 After a short stay at the Ingénierie des Matériaux Polymères lab (Villeurbanne, France) where I worked on chitosan, I started a research group in the division of glycoscience in the school of biotechnology at the Royal Institute of Technology, KTH (Stockholm, Sweden).